Achievable logoAchievable logo

 • Maximum strength gains of 10% to 90% have been reported in studies.

-• Untrained preadolescents typically experience strength gains of 30% to 40% after short-term (8 to 20 weeks) resistance training programs.
+• Untrained preadolescents typically gain 30% to 40% strength after short-term (8 to 20 weeks) resistance training programs.

-• However, after the initial adaptation phase, the rate of strength gains slows, emphasizing the need for progressive training.
+• After the initial adaptation phase, the rate of strength gain slows, which is why progressive training is needed over time.

 The variability in strength gain can be influenced by: